Kenneth Cole Lists Hudson Valley Estate For $22M: Report

 Cole, who moved to the estate in the mid-90s after living on New York City's Columbus Avenue, knew it was the home for him after he found out it was where the 1969 movie "Goodbye, Columbus" had been filmed, according to Bloomberg.

-He and his wife, Maria Cuomo Cole, the sister of former New York Gov. Andrew Cuomo and CNN news anchor Chris Cuomo, decided it was time to list the home after becoming empty nesters as their children grew older, the outlet reported.
+He and his wife, Maria Cuomo Cole, the sister of former New York Gov. Andrew Cuomo and former CNN news anchor Chris Cuomo, now of NewsNation, decided it was time to list the home after becoming empty nesters as their children grew older, the outlet reported.

 Over the years that Cole owned the home, he updated the bathrooms and the kitchen and added a detached garage made in a similar style to the estate, the outlet added.